Cult Energy Pro Cycling

 In August 2015, the team seemed to secure its survival after gaining sponsorship from German company Stölting Group, which sponsored the Continental team Stölting in 2015.
 As a result, the teams planned to join forces, giving the necessary budget to ensure the team could stay in the Professional Continental tier for 2016.
-However, December 2015 Cult announced they would exit the sport and no longer be able to fund the team - as a result, Stölting stepped into the fill the funding void.
+However, in December 2015, Cult announced they would exit the sport and no longer be able to fund the team.
+Stölting then stepped in to fill the funding void, continuing the team under a German license.
 As a result, the Danish team disbanded.